Latent-CF: A Simple Baseline for Reverse Counterfactual Explanations: Methods

-We compare a final feature gradient descent method from \cite{looveren2019interpretable} which we label \textit{Prototype-CF}.
+We compare a final feature perturbation method from \citet{looveren2019interpretable} which we label \textit{Prototype}.
 The authors include five different loss terms in their objective to achieve desirable properties of their counterfactuals. $L_{pred}$ is designed to encourage counterfactuals of a different class. $L_1$ and $L_2$ are combined to form an elastic-net regularizer on the feature perturbations for sparse changes.
-They include $L_{AE}$ as used by Dhurandhar et al. in \cite{dhurandhar2018tip} to ensure in-sample reconstructions of counterfactuals.
+They include $L_{AE}$ as used by \citet{dhurandhar2018tip} to ensure in-sample reconstructions of counterfactuals.
 Finally, they guide the search for counterfactuals by introducing \textit{prototypes}, which are the average euclidean representation of a class in the latent space defined by the $K$ closest encoded samples to $E(x_0)$.
 Specifically, for a class $i$ the prototype is defined as where $\left\Vert E(x_k^i) - E(x_0)\right\Vert_2 \leq \left\Vert E(x_{k+1}^i) - E(x_0)\right\Vert_2$. $L_{proto}$, defined as the distance to the closest prototype, effectively tries to speed up the search for counterfactuals by pushing $x_0 +\delta$ to the closest prototype.